The M/S Estonia Accident investigation

 Ship aft stern end hits bottom at abt 70 meters depth.

-Vessel sinks when about 4 000 tons of water has flooded the hull below deck 2.
+Vessel sinks when about 4 000 tons of water has flooded the hull below main deck #2.
 Vessel's bow is pointing up above sea level for a few minutes.

 01.36